 Use its athletic track if visitors want to do more than a casual morning jog.
 The arena also has an Olympic standard swimming pool open for the public, perfect for anyone who wants to swim afterward.

-Sanggar Olah Seni doesn’t charge a fee for its workshops.
+And last, the art gallery doesn’t charge a fee for its workshops.
 The underlying idea is inspiring, to make art education as accessible as possible to everyone.
-However, visitors can give a donation.
-The amount for the donation is voluntary.
+However, visitors can give a voluntary donation to support the gallery program.

-Located only 1,3 km from the forest walk, Bandung zoo is hard to miss.
-Built-in 1933, this zoo is almost as old as Forest Walk Babakan Siliwangi itself.
-The entry fee is affordable at Rp40.000.
+Located only 1.3 km from the forest walk, Bandung zoo is definitely a spot worth visiting.
+In fact, the zoo has been around since 1933.
+To point out, this zoo is almost as old as Forest Walk Babakan Siliwangi itself.
+The zoo entrance fee is quite cheap at Rp40.000.
 Make a stop here if the sight of squirrels and birds from the forest walk is not enough.
-There are 213 species of animal at Bandung Zoo, enough to entertain visitors for the rest of the day.
+In total, there are 213 animal species at Bandung Zoo.
+It is surely enough to amuse visitors for the rest of the day.

 Forest Walk Babakan Siliwangi Opening Hours

 The site opens from 6 AM to 6 PM.
-It used to open 24 hours but not anymore.
-The best time to visit and walk in the sky bridge is either in the morning.
-Or before evening around 3 to 4 PM.
+It used to be open 24 hours but not anymore.
+The best time to walk on the sky bridge is in the morning or before evening around 3 to 4 PM.

 |Forest Walk Babakan Siliwangi Opening Hours|